Mona290/Terribly-Tiny-Tails-Profile/README.md

 # Components

-Navbar Component
+Navbar Component:

 The Navbar component serves as the navigation bar for the application, providing links or routes to various sections or pages.

-Maininfo Component
+Maininfo Component:

 The Maininfo component is responsible for displaying the main content or information of the application.

-Subinfo Component
+Subinfo Component:

 The Subinfo component complements the Maininfo section by displaying additional details or supplementary information.